jonas-grgt/Clique/README.md

         .padding(2) //The amount of whitespace added to each value in a cell to avoid cramping .nullReplacement("empty") //The value to replace null cells in the table with.
 This by default is set to " ";

-Table t = Clique.table(TableType.DEFAULT, configuration)
+Table t = Clique.table(TableType.MARKDOWN, configuration)
         .addHeaders("[green, bold]Name[/]", "[green, bold]Age[/]", "[green, bold]Class[/]") //Notice the markup, Clique automatically parses this under the hood
         .addRows("[red]John[/]", "25", "Class A")
         .addRows("[red]Doe[/]", "26", "Class B");